mounaiban/studycapt/README.md

 parallel printer/IEEE 1284 ports are currently not supported.

 ### [captstream.py](captstream.py) (CAPT Job File and Stream Toolkit)
 A Python module to extract data from CAPT job files or streams that contain or transport print data for/to print devices.

-This module may be run as a command, like in this Unix-like shell example:
+This module may be run as a command, like in this Unix-like shell
+example:

 ```sh
 ./captstream.py extract --page=1 --out_file=output_file.pbm input_file.capt
 ```

+If on Microsoft Windows, try ``python captstream.py extract --page=1 --out_file=output_file.pbm input_file.capt``
+in cmd.exe.

 To use standard output, just skip `--out_file`: